dotnet/docs/docs/csharp/how-to/parse-strings-using-split.md

 This behavior makes it easier for formats like comma separated values (CSV) files representing tabular data.
 Consecutive commas represent a blank column.

-You can pass an optional <xref:System.StringSplitOptions.RemoveEmptyEntries?displayProperty=fullName> parameter to exclude any empty strings in the returned array.
+You can pass an optional <xref:System.StringSplitOptions.RemoveEmptyEntries?displayProperty=nameWithType> parameter to exclude any empty strings in the returned array.
 For more complicated processing of the returned collection, you can use [LINQ](../programming-guide/concepts/linq/index.md) to manipulate the result sequence.